Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation: Introduction

 The structure of the paper is as follows.
 In Section~\ref{sec:LieInvAlgebra}, we analyze properties of the maximal Lie invariance algebra~$\mathfrak g$ of the dispersionless Nizhnik equation~\eqref{eq:dN} and also find proper megaideals of this algebra, the main of which is the radical~$\mathfrak r$ of~$\mathfrak g$.
 These megaideals are effectively used in Section~\ref{sec:PointSymGroup} for computing the point- and contact-symmetry pseudogroups~$G$ and~$G_{\rm c}$ of the equation~\eqref{eq:dN} by an original megaideal-based version of the algebraic method.
 In particular, we prove that the pseudogroup~$G$ contains exactly three independent discrete symmetries, and the pseudogroup~$G_{\rm c}$ is the first prolongation of~$G$.
 In Sections~\ref{sec:DefSubalgsForPointTrans} and~\ref{sec:DefSubalgsForContactTrans}, we check whether certain subalgebras of~$\mathfrak g$ and~$\mathfrak g_{\rm c}$ define point and contact transformations stabilizing~$\mathfrak g$ and~$\mathfrak g_{\rm c}$, respectively.
-By the same version of the algebraic method, in Section~\ref{sec:PointSymGroupOfLaxPair} we compute the point-symmetry pseudogroup of the nonlinear Lax representation of the equation~\eqref{eq:dN}.
+By the same version of the algebraic method, in Section~\ref{sec:PointSymGroupOfLaxPair} we compute the point-symmetry pseudogroup~$G_{\rm L}$ of the nonlinear Lax representation of the equation~\eqref{eq:dN}.
 We optimize the computation by means of constructing a wide collection of megaideals of the maximal Lie invariance algebra of the nonlinear Lax representation, and one of these megaideals is found using a new technique.
+The computation of the point-symmetry pseudogroup~$G_{\rm dN}$ of the dispersionless counterpart of the symmetric Nizhnik system is carried out in Section~\ref{sec:PointSymGroupOfdNSystem}.
+Its algebraic part is quite similar to those for~$G$ and~$G_{\rm L}$ but the role of the direct method becomes more significant than that in the course of constructing~$G$ and~$G_{\rm L}$ since a number of constraints for the components of point symmetry transformations cannot be derived by known algebraic tools.
 Geometric properties that single out the equation~\eqref{eq:dN} from the entire set of third-order partial differential equations with three independent variables are selected in Section~\ref{sec:DefiningGeometricProperties}.
 It is proved that a collection of such properties consists of the invariance with respect to the algebra~$\mathfrak g$ and admitting the conservation-law characteristics~$1$, $u_{xx}$ and~$u_{yy}$.
 Section~\ref{sec:Discussion} is devoted to a comprehensive discussion of the obtained results and their implications.